 County Superior Court Decision

 Following a two-day trial in Snohomish County Superior Court, downtown Everett's Hideout Hookah Lounge, also know as the Wetmore Cafe, was ordered to comply with the law by prohibiting indoor smoking by its patrons.
-In addition, the court levied fines of $89,100 against the business owners for intentionally violating the law for months and ignoring repeated warnings from the Snohomish Health District, which brought the lawsuit.
+In addition, the court levied fines of $89,100 against the business owners for intentionally violating the law for months and ignoring repeated warnings from the Snohomish County Health Department, which brought the lawsuit.
 The business was also ordered to pay certain additional court costs.

 We are glad this ruling makes it clear that hookah is not a potential business opportunity - it's an unhealthy behavior that people can choose to do in private, but they can't expose other people to it," Goldbaum said.